nanddeepn/nanddeepn.github.io/_posts/2019-09-29-accelerate-spfx-development-with-microsoft-graph-toolkit.md

     gulp package-solution --ship
     ```

-3. The .sppkg package will be available inside the "sharepoint\\solution" folder.
+3. The .sppkg package will be available inside the `sharepoint\solution` folder.
 Upload package to the app catalog.
 4. Please go to the API Management Page to approve pending permissions.

 ![](/media/2019-09-29-accelerate-spfx-development-with-microsoft-graph-toolkit/02.png)